friedelwolff/django-compression-middleware/README.rst

 Most browsers now support Brotli compression (check support status on `Can I use...
 Brotli`_).
-The middleware will choose the best compression method supported by the client.
+The middleware will choose the best compression method supported by the client as indicated in the request's ``Accept-Encoding`` header.
 In order of preference:

 - Brotli
 - gzip

-For example, Brotli is only used when the client has sent an ``Accept-Encoding`` header containing ``br``.

 .. _`documentation`: https://docs.djangoproject.com/en/dev/ref/middleware/#module-django.middleware.gzip
 .. _`WhiteNoise`: https://whitenoise.readthedocs.io/